ML4ITS/mtad-gat-pytorch/README.md

 - This repo includes a complete framework for multivariate anomaly detection, using a model that is heavily inspired by MTAD-GAT.
 - Our work does not serve to reproduce the original results in the paper.
-- For contact, feel free to use axel.harstad@gmail.com or williamkvaale@gmail.com
+- :email: For contact, feel free to use axel.harstad@gmail.com or williamkvaale@gmail.com

-## Key Notes
+## :exclamation: Key Notes
 - By default we use the recently proposed [*GATv2*](https://arxiv.org/abs/2105.14491), but include the option to use the standard GAT
 - Instead of using a Variational Auto-Encoder (VAE) as the Reconstruction Model, we use a GRU-based decoder.
 - We provide implementations of the following thresholding methods, but their parameters should be customized to different datasets: